mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 group may set out immediately for a world that does have population 9+.
 Once they arrive, the search for the Institute is governed by the psionics rules in Book 3.
 Referee's Note: Keep in mind that psionics is illegal, and that the group is courting problems if it presses its search.
-Throw local law level or less for harrass- ment by the police during the search.
+Throw local law level or less for harrass-ment by the police during the search.
 Once an institute is discovered, the group has achieved an immediate goal, and can try to get psionics training.
 Trade and Speculation: Buying low and selling high is a basic rule of commerce.
 Whenever a ship moves from one place to another, there is the chance that its